DENTAL IMPLANTS & GENERAL DENTISTRY NEAR YOU

 Inlays & Onlays

-In restoration cases where a filling is not enough to protect from decay, but a crown is too much, your dentist may recommend inlays or onlays.
+In restoration cases where a filling is not enough to protect from decay, but a crown is too much, your dentist near you may recommend inlays or onlays.
 These are custom-made pieces, usually made of porcelain or composite resin, designed to fill tooth gaps.
 You will receive either an inlay or an onlay depending on your needs.
 While inlays fill in tooth hollows or cavities, onlays are bigger and can cover the cusps of a tooth if necessary.

 Inlays and onlays fix prior tooth decay while preventing any future decay, preserving as much of your natural tooth as possible.
 They are made from highly durable materials and can last up to 30 years.